Advantech

 Research

-Through 2 rounds of user interview with 3 main target users and competitive analysis, I identified the bottlenecks in the current carbon footprint verification process and critical gaps between the ISO-14064 protocol and actual verification process.
-We realized that poor communication and lack of centralized data storage was adding weight on both collecting data and managing emission KPIs.
+Through 2 rounds of user interview with 3 main target users, I identified the bottlenecks in the current carbon footprint verification process and critical gaps between the ISO-14064 protocol and actual verification process.

 Key Insight